-Kyiv is one of the most amazing cities in the world, a long history has left its imprint on it.
+Kyiv is one of the most amazing cities in the world, its long history has left its imprint on it.

 In the capital of Ukraine, you can see many interesting sights that are known all over the world and which are visited by every tourist, but there is also an unknown Kyiv – an off-radar, striking, miraculous, and if not – a shocking city.